 North East England has a strong, fast growing gaming cluster.

 “Gateshead has established itself as a leading hub for the creative digital sector.
-We work with clients from across the world but this is where Atomhawk is proud to call home.”
+We work with clients from across the world, but this is where Atomhawk is proud to call home.”
 Tim Wilson, Head of Operations, Atomhawk

-World-class properties and office space
+World-class facilities and office space

 Northern Design Centre is a hub for design innovation and product development in the region.
-It provides incubation space and studios for new and growing businesses.
+It provides incubation space and studios for new and growing digital businesses.

 Sunderland Software Centre hosts games developers and software development companies.
 The centre supports the growth of the North East technology sector by providing business support and creating opportunities for aspiring and established software businesses.

 The North East has over 29,000 employees working in IT and Digital sector and has the highest proportion of students studying STEM subjects in the UK.
 The region offers a large talent pool of graduates, with all five universities offering bespoke courses aimed at the gaming industry.

 Ubisoft, the world’s third largest producer of video games, has a major presence in Newcastle upon Tyne and employs 220 people at its Newcastle studio, as well as further 150 staff at its EMEA customer relationship centre, recruiting highly talented employees from over 27 countries.